Letting Go Of The Past

 20. Understand that things will change

 We must realize that nothing stays the same forever.
 In time, everything changes.
 When we resist change, it can cause us pain.
 When that resistance is persistent and lasts over a period, it can result in depression.
 One of the reasons for our resistance to change is fear.
 If we embrace the change and treat life like an adventure, it can be exciting.
-So, let go of the pain and get excited about the change.
+So, let go of the pain and get excited about the change, but live in the present moment.

 21. Realize that you are not in control